Ms Freya Fenton

 Freya's interests cover aspects of Egyptology, museum studies, human remains, archaeogaming, historical gender studies, and experimental archaeology.

-She has a BA (Hons) in Egyptology & Ancient History, and is currently completing an MA in Museum Studies.
+She has a BA (Hons) in Egyptology & Ancient History and an MSc in Museum Studies.

 She presented at Building Bridges: the 23rd Annual Meeting of the European Association of Archaeologists in 2017.